Site Rules, Emergency Procedures, Health & Safety

 • Avoid working at height – if that is possible.

-• Suitable towers, ladders, and stepladders – long enough for the job and in good condition – used safely.
+• Suitable towers, ladders, and stepladders – long enough for the job, in good condition, complying with BS EN131, inspected annually – used safely.

 • Working above 2m will only be permitted if there is a Safe System of Work (SSOW) in place and agreed with the principal contractor.